-Introduction: Another short story inspired by the universe of Blood Chimera, this one focused solely on my favorite bad girl, Lucy Belogh.
+Introduction: Another short story, this one focused solely on my favorite bad girl, Lucy Belogh.
 Obviously I’ve taken huge, sweeping liberties with historical figures, but not nearly as much as I would have liked to have taken: I wish how Phoebe Ann Mosey was mistreated was fiction.
 I only tinkered with how she survived the experience.
 She never identified the family who abused her when she was a child, only referring to them by her nickname: the wolves.

 Rating warning: this story is the most violent I’ve published on a blog so far, and not for kids.

 The little girl’s blood stained the snow pink when she fell.
 She didn’t cry out.
 She was long past the point of feeling pain, reduced to numbness by the cold and her wounds.
 She had felt cold originally, but that was before the sun set and night shrouded the forest.
 She pushed her hands against the snow, brushing sap and ice and bits of broken twigs from her bloody fingers as she stood, unsteady and teetering.

 In the forest, wolves howled.